How do we determine if you are suffering from Dry Eye or MGD?

-- Prescription eye drops are a third approach, and help to increase the amount of tears your eyes produce.
-However, some people may forget to use the drops on the recommended scheduleor may not be able to get the drop into the eye successfully.
+- Prescription eye drops are a third approach and help to increase the number of tears your eyes produce.
+However, some people may forget to use the drops on the recommended schedule or may not be able to get the drop into the eye successfully.

 - If you have an eyelid condition, you might be referred to a specialist who can surgically repair the eyelids.
 If, however, they are inflamed because of blepharitis, warm lid compresses or oral antibiotics may be all that’s needed.

-It’s time to change your outlook on Dry Eye.
+It’s time to change your outlook on Dry Eyes.

 If you’ve been unable to receive long-lasting relief from over-the-counter or prescription remedies you’ve tried, it may be because they haven’t been targeting the primary cause of your condition – the blockage of your Meibomian glands located in your eyelids.